* This recipe was originally posted in February 2016. The page was updated in February 2021.

-In a small bowl, mix together the peanut butter, sugar, vanilla extract and sea salt.
+- In a small bowl, mix together the peanut butter, sugar, vanilla extract and salt.
 Taste test and add more sweetener or salt if desired.

-When the chocolate base is set, spoon a small amount of peanut butter filling into the centre of each mould (I use 1-1½ tsp per mould).
-Spread to level, but leave a gap round all sides.
-Spoon melted chocolate on top and swirl to fill in the sides.
-Pop back in the fridge until completely solid.
+- When the chocolate base is set, spoon a small amount of peanut butter filling into the centre of each mould (I use 1-1½ tsp per mould).
+Use the back of a spoon to level the filling, but leave a gap round all sides.
+Spoon melted chocolate on top and tilt the mould to fill in the sides.

-If you have any chocolate left over, pour it onto a piece of non stick baking paper to create a chocolate ‘pool’.
+- If you have any chocolate left over, pour it onto a piece of baking paper to create a chocolate ‘puddle’.
 You can keep this in the fridge for another recipe.
 Any leftover peanut butter is delicious spread on toast or apple slices.